Welcome to MITR Hospital

 Top Surgeon for Testicular Cancer Surgery at MITR Associates in Navi Mumbai

 Mitr Hospital Navi Mumbai is a leading provider of urology care, specializing in the diagnosis and treatment of various conditions affecting the urinary tract.
 These include urologic cancers, male sexual issues, urinary incontinence, pelvic pain, urinary stone disease, male infertility, and prostate problems.
-The Mitr Hospital specializes in advanced treatments and diagnostics for Testicular Cancer by Dr. Manish Dubey and Dr. Vijay Kumar Yadav with centers at Panvel, Kharghar, Ulwe, and Vashi.
+The Mitr Hospital specializes in advanced treatments and diagnostics for Testicular Cancer by Dr. Manish Dubey and Dr. Vijay Kumar Yadav with centers at Kharghar and Ulwe.

-The surgery to remove a testicle with cancer is called a Radical Inguinal Orchiectomy sometimes also known Inguinal Orchiectomy.
-In Radical Inguinal Orchiectomy or Testicular Tumor Surgery an incision or a cut is made just above the pubic area, and the testicle is gently removed from the scrotum through the opening.
-The surgeon then removes the entire tumour along with the testicle and spermatic cord.
+The surgery to remove a testicle with cancer is called a Radical Inguinal Orchiectomy.
+An incision is made just above the pubic area, and the surgeon removes the entire tumour along with the testicle and spermatic cord.

 Symptoms of Testicular Cancer